 The Original New Orleans Seafood and History Food Tour

-New Orleans is the #1 food destination in the USA.
-The question is, are you hungry for it’s delicious seafood?!
-If your answer is YES then it’s time to book Tastebud Tour’s Original New Orleans Seafood and History Food Tour.
-Take an unforgettable stroll through the streets of the Cresent City immersing your taste buds in some of the best seafood NOLA has to offer while your professional guide shares stories behind it’s iconic cuisine.
-Come Hungry!
+There’s no denying that New Orleans is the #1 food destination in the USA.
+The question is, are you hungry for its delicious seafood?!
+If your answer is YES then it’s time to book Tastebud Tours’ Original New Orleans Seafood and History Food Tour.
+Roam the streets of the Cresent City, treat your taste buds to some of the best seafood NOLA has to offer, and learn about the history behind the city’s iconic cuisine and locations.
+Come hungry!

 Located in the heart of the French quarter, Tujague’s celebrates 160 years of serving Creole cuisine.
-Get ready to enjoy their famous dishes, Shrimp Remoulade and Goat Cheese Crepe served with an unforgettable Chardonnay Creole Cream Sauce.
+Get ready to enjoy their famous dishes, like shrimp remoulade and goat cheese crepes served with an unforgettable chardonnay Creole cream sauce.
 A true Tastebud delight!
 Drink specials are available for purchase.

-With the only daily jazz brunch in town, Court of Two Sisters is famed for its beautiful wisteria-blanketed courtyard and soothing fountains.
-This history-rich, two-centuries-old restaurant is a must do for any first-time visitor to the Crescent City; enjoy a stroll through the famous courtyard.
-Get ready to treat your ‘buds to some Creole Seafood Gumbo.
-Local brews are available should you want to enjoy one with your tasting.
-Local brews are available for purchase!
+Home of the only daily jazz brunch in town, Court of Two Sisters is famed for its beautiful wisteria-blanketed courtyard and bubbling fountains.
+This two-centuries-old restaurant is steeped in history, and is the perfect destination for all visitors to the Crescent City.
+Treat your ‘buds to some Creole seafood gumbo.
+Local brews are also available should you want to enjoy one with your tasting.

-Nestled in the historic French Quarter, the Creole pralines and hand-dipped chocolates here are made fresh daily with recipes that date back to the 18th century.
-New Orleans’ oldest candy store is still going strong.
-You’ll surely be ready to end this tour on a sweet note!
-We'll give you a special surprise to take along with you once your tour is over!
+Nestled in the historic French Quarter, the made-fresh Creole pralines and hand-dipped chocolates are the results of recipes that date all the way back to the 18th century.
+End this tour on a sweet note at New Orleans’ oldest candy store!
+You can look forward to our special surprise to take along with you once your tour is over!

-- All Tastebud guests will receive seafood from each Tastebud food stop.
-Come hungry!
-Please note: Vegetarian options are NOT available on this tour.
-We apologize, but we cannot accommodate vegan or gluten free dietary restrictions.
+All Tastebud guests will receive food from each Tastebud food stop.
+Menu items vary, so come hungry!
+Vegetarian options are available – please let us know in advance.
+We apologize, but we cannot accommodate vegan or gluten-free dietary restrictions.